StatCan/openmpp/documentation/GettingStarted/GettingStarted.md

 ### Existing Notebooks

-If you have previously created a notebook, you can click on the Notebooks Tab.
+If you have previously created a notebook, you can reuse it by clicking on the Notebooks Tab.

 ![Notebook screen](NewNBScreen03.png)